 In addition, Free Sponsored Evenings will be offered on December 2-3, 9-10, and 16-17, 2021 from 4-8 p.m. with limited, timed tickets required for all evening tours.
 Tickets are available on www.hchistory.org.
 Masks and social distancing are recommended.
 Generous sponsors for free evenings include: Community First Bank, Financial Builders Credit Union, First Farmers Bank & Trust, Indiana University Kokomo, Ivy Tech Community College-Kokomo, and Security Federal Bank.

-Also, from 6 to 9 p.m.
-Saturday, Dec.
-19, guests will enjoy a special “candlelight” evening at the Seiberling with the opportunity to explore the museum in the softer light of a bygone era.
-Limited, timed tickets are required and can be purchased online.
+Also, on Saturday, Dec.
+18 from 4-8 p.m., guests will enjoy a special “candlelight” evening at the Seiberling with the opportunity to explore the museum in the softer light of a bygone era.
+Limited, timed tickets are required and can be found online.

 Not able to visit in-person this year?
 No problem!
 A free virtual tour of the mansion will be available via the HCHS’s Facebook page.
 Santa will once again visit the mansion and narrate a whimsical tour.
 People will be able to visit remotely and see all of the decorators’ creations, and then vote on their favorite on the HCHS website.
 The Virtual Tour will be available to view starting Nov.
 27 at https://www.facebook.com/HCHistory.